SleeNdlela/OA4_Unsupervised_Learning_Project/README.md

 ## Overview

-Welcome to the Anime Recommender System project!
-This project aims to build a collaborative and content-based recommender system for a collection of anime titles.
+Welcome to the Anime Recommender Streamlit System project!
+This project aims to build a collaborative and content-based recommender system based on Streamlit for a collection of anime titles.
 The system predicts how a user will rate an anime title they have not yet viewed, based on their historical preferences.

 ## Table of Contents